Professional Governance Act (PGA)

 The webinars deal with proposed regulations to implement sections of Bill 49.

 - PGA Overview – General;

 - Competency Declarations and Conflict of Interest Declarations.

-The BC government on October 22, 2018, tabled the Professional Governance Act, proposed legislation that would establish the office of the superintendent of professional governance as well as change other elements of professional governance affecting the Association of BC Forest Professionals and four other professions (engineers and geoscientists; biologists; agrologists; applied science technologists and technicians).
+The BC government on October 22, 2018, tabled the PGA, proposed legislation that would establish the office of the superintendent of professional governance as well as change other elements of professional governance affecting the Association of BC Forest Professionals and four other professions (engineers and geoscientists; biologists; agrologists; applied science technologists and technicians).

 The proposed legislation is based on Recommendations 1 and 2 from the government’s Professional Reliance Report, authored by Mark Haddock, and released in June of this year.
 Shortly afterwards, the government indicated its intention to bring forward and table legislation in the fall.
 That precipitated nearly 50 hours of meetings between the five professional associations and the government throughout the summer as we tried to clarify the government’s goals and express potential impacts the changes would have on our governance structure and operations.

-According to a government news release, the legislation, if approved, will bring government oversight of the five qualified-person regulators under the office and set consistent governance standards across the professions, including:
+According to a government news release, the legislation, if approved, will bring government oversight of the five qualified-person regulators under the office and set consistent governance standards across the professions:

 - increasing public representation and instituting a merit-based nomination process for councils of professional regulators;